 The discussion should take about one to one and half hours.

-Group Discussion and Clarifying Lecture
+Group Discussion and Clarification

 Once the discussion ends, all the students taking a topic in a session get back together.
-The mentors lead discussion through the questions.
+The mentors lead discussion through the material.
 Student groups will be selected to give answers, and any student who had issues with a question is encouraged to raise them at this point so the class can clarify and discuss.
-As well as reinforcing the lesson this part is an opportunity for students to share ideas with the wider group, and to build the community that we believe in important at ScalaBridge.
+As well as reinforcing the lesson this part is an opportunity for students to share ideas with the wider group, and to build the community that we believe is important at ScalaBridge.

 This should take the remaining time available.

 Our main technique is interteaching.
-We don’t want to do formal assessment (I’m assuming most people have had more than enough in the school life) so we don’t do the aspects of interteaching that involve assessment.
+We don’t want to do formal assessments (I’m assuming most people have had more than enough in the school life), so we don’t do the aspects of interteaching that involve assessment.
 As we’re not working towards a final exam we can allow people to progress at their own pace, as in mastery learning.
 However we don’t have assessments that gate advancement; we leave this to the students to decide.
 As we have a low student to mentor ratio and fairly small classes we can make things a bit more interactive than in standard interteaching.

 Our other main technique is the use of programming strategies to teaching programming.
 Pending a better description please see this draft paper